ucytv/Login-Design-1/README.md

 ## Login-Design-1

 This project consists of design only.
-The design which follows the trends of 2020 includes a screen that can enter your application.
+The design which follows the trends of 2020 includes a screen that you can enter your application.
 The demo and source codes are shown following.

 ### Demo